 The final data point in Kinkly's algorithm is an assessment score from our annual contest.
 This is based on votes from our site visitors, as well as an editorial scoring system.
 Site editors, without talking to one another, literally review every single blog nominated to be a Sex Blogging Superhero, giving each a rating.
 This is combined with the other data to filter blogs into the order you see on the Sex Blogger Directory.

 Here's where we get to the nuts and bolts of the list.
 For each factor, we get data for every site, and then we rank the results from top to bottom.
 So, for example, for inbound links, more is better.
 So, we go out and get that number for each blogger, and then list them from highest to lowest.
 The blogger on the list with the most inbound links will get the maximum available points, while the blogger at the bottom of the list will get no points.
 This is done for each ranking factor.
 Then, the totals are added up to get a maximum perfect score of 100.
 To get this score, a blogger would have to rank No.1 in each and every category.

 Speaking of Rank ...

 We aren't ranking sites to pit them against each other, or declare a "winner."
-What the directory aims to do is provide a quantitative look at sex blogs and how they're performing according to key metrics.
-We hope this will help bloggers find ways to boost their online presence, connect with new readers, and find and collaborate with other cool people in the space.
+What our Sex Blogger Directory aims to do is provide a quantitative look at sex blogs and how they're performing according to key metrics.
+We hope this will help people find blogs that interest them, whether it's for personal or professional reasons.
 That's how we'll be using it too!

 We hope we've answered any questions you have regarding out top blogs database.
-If not, drop us a line, or leave suggestions in the comments below.
+If not, drop us a line.
 Oh, and if you have a blog, we hope you'll add it to the list!